foilen/ipfs-gateway-limited/README.md

 - https://cloudflare-ipfs.com/ipfs/
 - https://ipfs.github.io/public-gateway-checker/

 but that means all the traffic goes through the selected one and you need to trust it.
-Also, if you want the gateway to serve your website quickly, better have a dedicated one for your.
+Also, if you want the Gateway to serve your website quickly, better have a dedicated one for your.

-#2 You can host your own public gateway
+#2 You can host your own public Gateway
 but:
 - you most likely do not want to expose the full IPFS network ; only your specific website(s)
 - you might not want to expose that this website is backed by IPFS (the paths that includes "/ipfs")

-#3 You can front your local gateway with this light "reverse proxy" that translates your host to IPFS paths and only exposes those you need.
+#3 You can front your local Gateway with this light "reverse proxy" that translates your host to IPFS paths and only exposes those you need.

 Features:
 - Reverse Proxy with a mapping from an hostname to an IPFS sub-part
 - Provide X-Ipfs-Path Header for IPFS Companion (browser plugin) to use the local IPFS when available
+- Resolve the mapping every minute to always use the direct object on the Gateway.
+Otherwise, periodically (around 10 times an hour), some requests could take more than 20 seconds to start responding due to a slow resolving step.
+By resolving in another thread, that leaves the web service keep serving the previously resolved objects.

 ## Example